NorthwesternMEL/tidal/README.md

-* This is the Thermally Induced Deformation Analysis Library (TIDAL) package
+* This is the Thermally Induced Deformation Analysis Library (TIDAL)

 Copyright (C) 2021 Mechanics and Energly Laboratory, Northwestern University